Alexwestbrook/RA/rogue-adventure-shaman-guide.md

 rare
 - *Druid of the high elves*, mana cost is pretty high but gives 2 res and immune ultimately
 - *Dhorion, holy Sentienl [ANCIENT]*, gives 1 res at the end of every turn if played right, plus armor.
-Little slow but combined with first turn protection (immune, daze, skills) it's the best resistance option
+Little slow but combined with first turn protection (immune, daze, skills) it's the best resistance option.
+Play it only if the shield bash attack would end the fight, or you need to kill an enemy fast.
 - *Wizard of nature*, doubles the res, only take it if you already have other means of getting some res
-- *Gorgrirath [DEMON]*, converts burns to temporary res, combine it with *Wizard of nature* to make it permanent or with armor to use it to get high shields that you will keep for other turns
+- *Gorgrirath [DEMON]*, converts burns to temporary res, combine it with *Wizard of nature* to make it permanent or with armor to use it to get high shields that you will keep for other turns.
+It does take some space in the deck though.

-### Shields
+### Shields (1 permanent)
 common
 - *Apprentice guard*, great scaling shield effect when combined with some resistance and extra mana
 - *Demon guard [DEMON]*, can give you good shields on a demon deck, since you will be going for *Melgaroth* anyway, and if played first you won't lose hp.
+The base shield value is one of the best among scaling race card.

 uncommon
 - *Alestar, tranquility defender [ANCIENT]*, good shield value if you have some res and ancients, synergies well with all the other ancients you want anyway.
 Also doesn't need to be played so counts as an extra card, and can be used for shield bash with some armor.
 You can get multiple copies of this one.
 - *Dark shielded knight*, good shield value even without res if you have a combat card related deck
-- *Cthool acolyte*, good flat shield value and thins the deck, annoying late game though
+- *Cthool acolyte*, good flat shield value and thins the deck, annoying late game though.
+You will need another permanent shield card
 - *Lullyp [BEASTMAN][FAIRY]* can give good scaling shields if coupled with res, a fairy deck and/or *Beast emperor [BEASTMAN]*
 - *Mystic bird* can give good scaling shields if coupled with res, a fairy or an ancient deck
 - *Fairy Warrior [FAIRY]* can give good scaling shields with res and a fairy deck, less good than *Lullyp [BEASTMAN][FAIRY]* or *Mystic bird*

 rare
-- *Melgaroth, keeper of flames [ANCIENT][DEMON]*, converts burns to shields, you lose your burns for offense but it gives plenty of shields, particularily with 2nd class bonus
+- *Melgaroth, keeper of flames [ANCIENT][DEMON]*, converts burns to shields, you lose your burns for offense but it gives plenty of shields, particularily with 2nd class bonus.
+Great against multiple enemies, but you don't want to take away the burns from a single enemy all the time, so you will want an other protection option
 - *Ambassadress of peace*, good flat shield value and useful armor, less good in high inferno, not worth buying

-### Armor
+### Armor (1-2)
 uncommon
 - *Iron colossus [ROBOT]*, gives a little armor but not enough by itself, can be coupled with *Dhorion [ANCIENT]*

 rare
 - *Dhorion, holy sentinel [ANCIENT]*, gives unlimited armor if you can get it in your hand at the end of every turn.
 Small deck helps, and can be coupled with another card/skill giving little armor in case you miss it at the end of one turn.
 It's also ancient and gives plenty of res.
+It does take space in the deck though
 - *Robowitch [ROBOT]*, gives enough armor for the entire fight most of the time, but it can be useful to have a little more
 - *Space commander*, gives little amount of armor but stays in your deck, if you have the time to play it, then it can give you infinite armor
 - *Blessed lady [ANGEL]*, gives less armor than *Robowitch* but also gives a little healing and you can easily have 4+ armor.
 The card is angel, *Melgaroth [ANCIENT][DEMON]* is ancient and demon, and you can grab a fairy with *Moon fairy [FAIRY]*, *Elder fairy [FAIRY]* or *Fairy princess [FAIRY]*, a robot with *V01-B01* or *Iron colossus*, and a beastman with *Medusa [BEASTMAN] I*.
 - *Ambassadress of peace*, not a lot of armor but it can be coupled with *Dhorion [ANCIENT]*

-### Immune/daze
+### Immune/daze (unlimited)
 common
 - *Earth seed I*, bad card before quest is completed, but great daze card after.
 Only take it if you can complete the quest, *Melgaroth* makes the quest easy to complete.